-- Reset button.
+- LED On/Off switch.
+Move the LED On/Off switch to the Off position to turn off the router LEDs.
+The Power LED stays lit even if the LED On/Off switch is in the Off position. - Reset button.
 Pressing the Reset button resets the router.
-If the Reset button is pressed for at least 10 seconds and the Power LED blinks, the router returns to its factory settings. - 2.
-USB 3.0 port.
-Use the USB 3.0 port to connect USB storage device. - 3.
-Ethernet ports.
-Four Gigabit Ethernet RJ-45 LAN ports.
-Use these ports to connect LAN devices to the router. - 4.
+If the Reset button is pressed for at least 10 seconds and the Power LED blinks white, the router returns to its factory settings.
+For information about the factory settings, see Factory settings on page 167. - 3.
+USB 3.0 ports 1 and 2.
+Use the two USB 3.0 ports to connect USB storage devices to your router. - 4.
 Internet port.
-One Gigabit Ethernet RJ-45 WAN port to connect the router to an Internet modem such as a cable modem or DSL modem. - 5.
-DC power connector.
-Connect the power adapter that came in the product package to the DC power connector. - 6.
-Power On/Off button.
-Press the Power On/Off button to provide power to the router.
+One Gigabit Ethernet RJ-45 WAN port to connect your router to an Internet modem such as a cable modem or DSL modem.
+If you do not use the Internet port for your Internet connection (for example, if you set up a Multi-Gig Internet connection using the Multi-Gig 2.5G/1G Ethernet port 5), you can use the Internet port as an extra LAN port.